Introduction to the Theory of Mentoring

-There are many misconceptions about mentoring.
-Often people think that all is required is to have experience and a passion to share.
+That being said, there can be many misconceptions about mentoring.
+Often people think that all is required is to have some relevant experience and a passion to share.
 Unfortunately, this can lead to people thinking they are mentoring, when actually they are either telling others what to do (instructing) or passing on skills (teaching).
+Being trained in the basics of mentoring is a vital step for anybody looking to provide this type of support, whether as a formal or informal arrangement.

 Theory of mentoring in action

-Mentoring as a process puts the mentee at the very centre of the work – the mentee sets the agenda and takes ownership of the agreed outcomes.
-To do this, the mentor makes informed decisions about the approach they will take and whether they even need to share their own experience if the mentee does not need it.
+Mentoring as a process puts the mentee at the very center of the work – the mentee sets the agenda and takes ownership of the agreed outcomes.

 Part 1 – Building a Trusting Relationship